The hole

 - Build a bridge over it.
 A pretty arch bridge with a fancy filigree railing and brass dragons at the end.

-This sounds delightful but it doesn't solve the problem of all her positive memories falling into the hole.
-She needs to start having access to these memories again.
+This sounds delightful but it doesn't solve the problem of all my positive memories falling into the hole.
+I need to start having access to these memories again.

 - Go into the hole.